Fishing FUN! (and a little stewardship)

 Kids only Door Prizes!

-We have two new smaller sized fishing rod & reel combos for two lucky kids!
+We have prizes for two lucky kids!
 Each youth participant will be automatically entered to win; names will be randomly drawn at the end of the event.

 Tournament – $35 per entry

-Registration for the Fishing Tournament Series must be completed online or through the Arroyo Environmental Consultants office at 512-262-7538.
+Registration for the Fishing Tournament Series must be completed online through the links below or through the Arroyo Environmental Consultants office at 512-262-7538.

-Same day registration for each tournament ends 15 minutes prior to the tournament start time.
+Same day registration for each tournament is allowed.

 All registered participants will receive sponsored giveaways.